-Yes, you can remove releases uploaded through Spotify for Artists:
+You can remove releases uploaded through Spotify for Artists any time:

-- Log in to Spotify for Artists and head to Catalog.
+- Log in to Spotify for Artists and go to Catalog.

 - Find the release in Released or Upcoming.

 - Select "..." on the release.

 Note: It can take up to 48 hours for it to be removed from Spotify.